tdrv77/provable-giveaway-bot/README.md

 This bot will help you:
 - **Specify end date/time for your giveaway like you normally do**.
 No more weird suffixes and prefixes to show the bot where the hour/minute is.
 - **Provide yourself with a Giveaway ID**, then you can `end`, `reroll`, `delete`, or retrieve your giveaway's `result` as a `*.txt` file.
 No more Discord Developer mode to get that spoopy Message ID.
-- **Prove the randomness of the Giveaway result**, in case someone is salty and throws some hate at RNGesu.
+- **Prove the randomness of the Giveaway result**, in case someone is salty and throws some hate at RNGesus.

 ## Requirements
 This bot uses **Python (v.3.6+)** for logic and **PostgreSQL (v.10+)** to handle database and transactions.
 So make sure to have them prepared on your machine.